Bank of America Co. (NYSE:BAC) Shares Sold by Addison Capital Co

 Addison Capital Co lowered its holdings in shares of Bank of America Co.
 (NYSE:BAC – Get Rating) by 3.6% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 18,328 shares of the financial services provider’s stock after selling 682 shares during the period.
 Addison Capital Co’s holdings in Bank of America were worth $571,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in BAC.
-Gryphon Financial Partners LLC grew its holdings in shares of Bank of America by 4.0% during the first quarter.
-Gryphon Financial Partners LLC now owns 10,805 shares of the financial services provider’s stock worth $445,000 after buying an additional 419 shares in the last quarter.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Gryphon Financial Partners LLC raised its position in Bank of America by 4.0% during the first quarter.
+Gryphon Financial Partners LLC now owns 10,805 shares of the financial services provider’s stock worth $445,000 after acquiring an additional 419 shares during the last quarter.
 RDA Financial Network grew its holdings in shares of Bank of America by 22.5% during the first quarter.
 RDA Financial Network now owns 17,789 shares of the financial services provider’s stock worth $733,000 after buying an additional 3,269 shares in the last quarter.
 Vestmark Advisory Solutions Inc. grew its holdings in shares of Bank of America by 6.7% during the first quarter.
 Vestmark Advisory Solutions Inc. now owns 189,342 shares of the financial services provider’s stock worth $7,805,000 after buying an additional 11,847 shares in the last quarter.
 Atria Wealth Solutions Inc. purchased a new stake in shares of Bank of America during the first quarter worth about $13,302,000.
 Finally, Vise Technologies Inc. purchased a new stake in shares of Bank of America during the first quarter worth about $657,000.
 Institutional investors and hedge funds own 68.48% of the company’s stock.

 Wall Street Analysts Forecast Growth

 A number of brokerages have recently commented on BAC.
-Societe Generale upgraded shares of Bank of America from a “hold” rating to a “buy” rating and set a $37.50 price target for the company in a report on Monday, July 11th.
+Wells Fargo & Company lowered their price target on shares of Bank of America from $66.00 to $55.00 and set an “overweight” rating for the company in a report on Friday, July 1st.
+Credit Suisse Group lowered their price target on shares of Bank of America from $45.00 to $43.00 and set an “outperform” rating for the company in a report on Tuesday, July 19th.
+Piper Sandler lowered their price target on shares of Bank of America from $51.00 to $47.00 and set an “overweight” rating for the company in a report on Friday, July 1st.
 Morgan Stanley lowered their target price on shares of Bank of America from $47.00 to $40.00 and set an “equal weight” rating for the company in a report on Tuesday, July 12th.
-Jefferies Financial Group lowered their target price on shares of Bank of America from $43.00 to $33.00 in a report on Monday, July 11th.
-Citigroup lowered their target price on shares of Bank of America from $47.00 to $40.00 in a report on Tuesday, July 12th.
 Finally, Royal Bank of Canada lowered their target price on shares of Bank of America from $45.00 to $40.00 in a report on Tuesday, July 19th.
 Six research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
 According to data from MarketBeat.com, Bank of America currently has an average rating of “Moderate Buy” and a consensus target price of $46.58.

 Bank of America Trading Down 1.1 %

-Bank of America (NYSE:BAC – Get Rating) last posted its earnings results on Monday, July 18th.
-The financial services provider reported $0.73 EPS for the quarter, missing analysts’ consensus estimates of $0.77 by ($0.04).
-Bank of America had a return on equity of 11.51% and a net margin of 28.89%.
-The firm had revenue of $22.69 billion for the quarter, compared to analyst estimates of $22.79 billion.
-During the same period in the previous year, the firm posted $1.03 earnings per share.
-The company’s revenue for the quarter was up 5.7% on a year-over-year basis.
+Bank of America (NYSE:BAC – Get Rating) last posted its quarterly earnings results on Monday, July 18th.
+The financial services provider reported $0.73 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.77 by ($0.04).
+The company had revenue of $22.69 billion during the quarter, compared to analyst estimates of $22.79 billion.
+Bank of America had a net margin of 28.89% and a return on equity of 11.51%.
+The company’s revenue was up 5.7% on a year-over-year basis.
+During the same period in the prior year, the company earned $1.03 earnings per share.
 Equities research analysts predict that Bank of America Co. will post 3.2 EPS for the current fiscal year.

 Bank of America Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 30th.
-Stockholders of record on Friday, September 2nd will be given a dividend of $0.22 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, September 30th.
+Investors of record on Friday, September 2nd will be issued a $0.22 dividend.
+The ex-dividend date of this dividend is Thursday, September 1st.
 This is a boost from Bank of America’s previous quarterly dividend of $0.21.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.58%.
-The ex-dividend date is Thursday, September 1st.
-Bank of America’s payout ratio is presently 27.50%.
+This represents a $0.88 annualized dividend and a yield of 2.58%.
+Bank of America’s dividend payout ratio is currently 27.50%.

 Bank of America Company Profile